 Not all heavy drinkers get cancer as multiple risk factors are involved in the development of cancers including genetics and family history of cancer, age, environmental factors, and behavioural variables, as well as social determinants of health.

 If you do drink regularly, it is advisable to drink at or below Australia’s National Health and Medical Research Council’s (NHMRC) Australian guidelines to reduce health risks from alcohol* (‘the guidelines’) – the more you cut down, the more you reduce your risk of cancer.

 Head, throat and neck cancer

 When you smoke cigarettes and drink heavy amounts of alcohol, you significantly increase your risk of cancer – especially cancers of the mouth and throat.

-For more information about the effects of alcohol on your body, check out our interactive tool.
+For more information about the effects of alcohol on your body, check out our interactive body health tool.